 Allow me to squeeze this in here.
 The Titan is not a powered machine, it is just a big foam glider.
 These are tons of fun for children, or for those of us that want to play with little rockets.
 Truth is, this craft is large enough that you can cut and carve out the right bits to install the electronics for an RC plane.

 This particular model is on the pricey side, you can usually find a really cheap alternative for $10-$20 at your local toy store.
-That said, check out the Air Hogs Titan for $40 on Amazon today.
+That said, check out the Air Hogs Titan for $49 on Amazon today.
+(Currently unavailable, but a common toy, I’m sure it will be back soon.)

 Points for creativity, Air Hogs added a propeller to a three bladed boomerang.
 I would have loved this as a child.
 The propeller forces the boomerang to spin fast enough that it can maintain flight.
 Precision is not the name of the game, but if this were a much larger and tougher machine, I’d be down at the park now giving it a try.

-Check out the 360 Hoverblade for $18 on Amazon today.
+Check out the 360 Hoverblade for $22 on Amazon today.
+Often sold for $18, watch for sales.

 DR1 FPV Race Drone